hez2010/ExpressionBooster/README.md

 # Expression Booster
 A simple expression simplifier using Math Rules.

+Note: behaviors of side effects may be changed after simplification, make sure you are using it against math calculation only.

 ## Current Supported Rules
 | Output | Intput |
 | - | - |